primatejs/primate/docs/guide/routing.md

 ### headers

-The request's headers, compacted into a a key-value object.
+The request's headers, compacted into a key-value object.

 ```js caption=routes/current-x-user.js
 import {error} from "primate";